 - What happened: Your flight got delayed during a holiday.

 - The exaggerated version: The first day of your holiday is messed up and your entire plan has been ruined.

 Everybody does this occasionally.
 I do this too.
 But I try my best to limit it as much as possible.
 Why?
 Because exaggerating the negative things in our lives usually makes them bigger in our heads.
 Before you know it, you will have convinced yourself that your exaggerated version of the events is really what happened!

 And that’s when things start to have a bigger effect.
 At this point, you’re not just bothered anymore.
-You sincerely embrace a mindset of skepticism and negativity which will keep you from feeling happy.
-Some people exaggerate really simple stuff (like bad weather outside) to a point where they feel like a victim from this unfair situation.
+At this stage, you may have already embraced a mindset of skepticism and negativity.
+Some people exaggerate simple stuff (like bad weather outside) to the point where they feel like a victim of this unfair situation.

-It’s very important to not let it get this far.
+It’s important to not let it get this far.